Quick Answer

 • General visual search users can move from vehicles to other objects in one workflow.
 The same mobile tool also supports a plant identifier for garden, trail, and houseplant questions.

-Best app that identifies cars compared
+Best apps that identify cars compared

 Car recognition apps vary by focus.
 Some tools are broad visual search engines, while others fit inside a phone ecosystem.
 The best choice depends on whether the user wants a car guess, a web match, or a multipurpose scanner.